||Improve whole school students attendance through targeted policy change

 - Students learning levels will start to improve

 The principal actors of the new attendance policy and the associated system will be the school’s administration team.
 Data will be transferred to other stakeholders such as teachers and the school leadership team but they will not have any day-to-day interaction.
 There are two critical constraints a) time availability at the start of the school day and b) access to the tracking software.
-(Some students prefer to mindmap their scope.)
+(Note, some students prefer to mindmap their scope.)

 - Bullet point list of all required hardware